MAAK HEK TOE !!!

 A gallery of secondary characters waits in the wings for now.
 The next objective is to develop storylines for the series before settling on the secondary characters and their function in the narrative.

 I include a montage of faces, below.
 Some are well-known actors, others not.
 Please be aware that no-one has been approached for any role.
-The pictures simply provide a visual impression of the ideal personalities for the work.
+The pictures simply provide a visual impression of the imagined personalities within the work.